Counting sheep

 Counting sheep is a brain training exercise used in some Western cultures as a means of putting oneself to sleep.

 In most depictions of the activity, the practitioner envisions an endless series of identical white sheep jumping over a fence, while counting them as they do so.
 The idea, presumably, is to induce boredom while occupying the mind with something simple, repetitive, and rhythmic, all of which are known to help humans sleep.

 Although the practice is largely a stereotype, and rarely used as a solution for insomnia, it has been so commonly referenced by cartoons, comic strips, and other mass media, that it has become deeply engrained into popular culture's notion of sleep.
-The term "counting sheep" has entered the English language as an idiomatic term for insomnia.
 Sheep themselves have become associated with sleep, or lack thereof.

 Effectiveness

 The effectiveness of the method may depend upon the mental power required.
 An experiment conducted by researchers at Oxford University, though not involving livestock as the object of visualization, found that subjects who imagined "a beach or a waterfall" were forced to expend more mental energy, and fell asleep faster, than those asked to "simply distract from thoughts, worries and concerns."
-Sleep could be achieved by any number of complex activities that expend mental energy.

 Origin

-An early reference to counting sheep as a means of attaining sleep can be found in Illustrations of Political Economy by Harriet Martineau, from 1832:
+An early reference to counting sheep as a means of attaining sleep can be found in Illustrations of Political Economy by Harriet Martineau, from 1834: